TheRealAnonymous008/quartz/content/details/machine learning/architectures/Large Language Model.md

 * A **Large Language Model** is a machine learning model for language embedding and text generation and is characterized by the large number of parameters (on the order of hundreds of billions) and being trained on very large datasets (trillions of tokens)
 * It is debatable whether or not LLMs actually learn to reason or whether they simply perform sophisticated pattern recognition.

+* When pre-training an LLM, we often fill the full context window with text.
+To make sure to separate different text snippets (i.e., separate documents), we add EOS tokens in between.
+* For the training corpus, it is desirable to filter
+	* Sources with personal identifiable information
+	* Boilerplate text
+	* Duplicate text or documents.
 # Key Facts
 * LLMs are capable of being fine-tuned using only a small amount of data.
 This makes them more economical to use (ignoring the hardware costs)
 * LLMs can be preconditioned to take or speak in certain roles or tuned for specific tasks.